ShaharPrishMSFT/Zod/README.md

 My approach is based on formal principles, ensuring reliable and verifiable results in every task I undertake.

-Created with precision by Max
+Created with precision by Zod

 ## Git Configuration